HigherOrderCO/Kind/base/Lit/Litereum.md

 Like Ethereum, the computational cost of a transaction is measured in gas, and blocks have a size (space) and gas (time) limit.
-This keeps the cost of running a full node, both in terms of computation and storage cost, previsible.
+This keeps the cost of running a full node, both in terms of computation and storage cost, predictable.
 Since there isn't a native currency, there isn't a built-in gas-to-native-token conversion either.
 Instead, a free market emerges, where users choose the exact amount of fees they want to pay, and miners select transactions that fit in a